The Irish Times

 After working directly with The Irish Times, we helped them to establish a newspaper distribution software solution that brought an increased level of organization and efficiency to their service, while also reducing the manual labor involved by several hours over a given week.

+It is clear everyone now wants a green last mile delivery solution.
 Each of the goals outlined above was achieved, and in some instances exceeded.
-Not alone did it make the service more efficient, but it made the management of the service easier for everyone involved.
+Not alone did it make the service more efficient, but it also made the management of the service easier for everyone involved.

 “Delivering over 90,000 newspapers every week requires our entire operations and logistic divisions to be on the same page.
 SmartRoutes gave us full visibility of every touch point from print production right up to end customer queries.
 Without their combination of software and service, this simply wouldn't be possible.”